amitramon/estwrapper/README.md

-2. If you want to use the `estfx_office2txt` filter script provided by **estwrapper**, place it together with the other scripts above, or add its directory to the filters' path using the configuration variable FILTERS_PATH.
+2. If you want to use the `estfx_office2txt` filter script provided by **estwrapper**, place it together with the other scripts above, or add its directory to the filters' path using the configuration variable FILTER_PATH.

 3. Create directories for the databases you wish to create.
-Recommended structure is to create a main `~/.estwrapper.d` directory that will contain a separate sub-directory for each database, as well as the configuration file (see below).
+My recommended structure is to create a main `~/.estwrapper.d` directory that will contain a separate sub-directory for each database, as well as the configuration file (see below).

-   For example, to create one database for your documents and one for your email messages it is recommended that you create the following
+   For example, to create one database for your documents and one for your email messages you might want to create the following
    directories: the main directory `$HOME/.estwrapper.d`, a directory for your documents' index `$HOME/.estwrapper.d/doc_db` and a directory for your email messages' index